ExpressLRS/Docs/docs/quick-start/receivers/foxeer2400.md

         !!!
 Warning "Important Step!"
             This is an important step and guarantees updating success.
 If you haven't done these, GO BACK to those pages.

-        - Disconnect and close Betaflight Configurator or INAV Configurator.
+        - Disconnect and close your FC Configurator app (Betaflight Configurator, INAV Configurator, etc).
         - Power-cycle the Flight Controller.
             - If you plugged in LiPo, unplug it.
             - Unplug-replug the USB Cable from your Flight Controller or Computer.
-            - If you will have to plug in LiPo to power up your Receiver, make sure you have some airflow blowing over your Video Transmitter (VTX).
+            - If you have to plug in LiPo to power up your Receiver, make sure you have some airflow blowing over your Video Transmitter (VTX).
 You can also temporarily unplug it from the Flight Controller.

     2. Launch the [ExpressLRS Configurator](../installing-configurator.md) on your Computer.
         ![Configurator Release]{ align=right }

-        - Make sure Official Releases is active from the horizontal tab.
+        - Make sure `Official Releases` is active from the horizontal tab.
-        - Make sure you have selected the Released version you want to flash into your Receiver.
+        - Ensure you select the Released version you want to flash into your Receiver.

         <br clear="right" />
     3. Select the Device Category and Device target matching your hardware.